 After many long and difficult meetings, Kennedy decided to place a naval blockade, or a ring of ships, around Cuba.
 The aim of this "quarantine," as he called it, was to prevent the Soviets from bringing in more military supplies.
 He demanded the removal of the missiles already there and the destruction of the sites.
 On October 22, President Kennedy spoke to the nation about the crisis in a televised address.

-Click here to listen to the Address in the Digital Archive (JFKWHA-142-001)
+Click here to listen to the Address in the Digital Archives (JFKWHA-142-001)

 No one was sure how Soviet leader Nikita Khrushchev would respond to the naval blockade and US demands.
 But the leaders of both superpowers recognized the devastating possibility of a nuclear war and publicly agreed to a deal in which the Soviets would dismantle the weapon sites in exchange for a pledge from the United States not to invade Cuba.
 In a separate deal, which remained secret for more than twenty-five years, the United States also agreed to remove its nuclear missiles from Turkey.
 Although the Soviets removed their missiles from Cuba, they escalated the building of their military arsenal; the missile crisis was over, the arms race was not.

-Click here to listen to the Remarks in the Digital Archive (JFKWHA-143-004)
+Click here to listen to the Remarks in the Digital Archives (JFKWHA-143-004)

 In 1963, there were signs of a lessening of tensions between the Soviet Union and the United States.
 In his commencement address at American University, President Kennedy urged Americans to reexamine Cold War stereotypes and myths and called for a strategy of peace that would make the world safe for diversity.
 Two actions also signaled a warming in relations between the superpowers: the establishment of a teletype "Hotline" between the Kremlin and the White House and the signing of the Limited Nuclear Test Ban Treaty on July 25, 1963.